supernomad/CryptoNode/ReadMe.txt

 If there is anything wrong with this implementation of AES or how to do encryption of data over the web please let me know and I will do my best to fix it.

-A short TODO list:

-- Add in encrypted file sharing
-- Add in encrypted Voice Chat
-- Add in error handling(null data recieved etc...)
-- Ensure best practices
-- Add in more server security (length checking ensuring correct data values etc...)
-- Add in client side validation and requirments
-- Ensure AES is implemented correctly and as securely as possible